Optimal Semantic-aware Sampling and Transmission in Energy Harvesting Systems Through the AoII: Conclusions

 \section{Conclusions}

-We provided an AoII-optimal policy in a real-time tracking energy-harvesting system under sampling and transmission costs.
+We provided an AoII-optimal policy for real-time tracking in an energy harvesting system under sampling and transmission costs, where the sampling cost renders the source unobservable.
 To do so, we first formulated a stochastic optimization problem aimed at minimizing the average AoII subject to the energy-causality constraint.
-By employing the POMDP framework, we then cast the problem into an MDP problem whose objective is a non-linear function of the AoI at the monitor.
-Lastly, the MDP problem is solved via dynamic programming, specifically, RVI.
-Simulation experiments showed that the AoII-optimal policy outperforms the AoI-optimal policy in terms of real-time error.
-Moreover, they showed that an AoII-optimal policy has a double-threshold structure, i.e., it has a threshold structure with respect to the battery levels and the AoI.
-Notably, by exploiting this structure, the derivation complexity of the policy can be reduced.
+We proposed a POMDP and its belief MDP formulation to tackle the partial observability of the source, and we managed to effectively truncate the corresponding belief-state space and find an optimal policy when the channel is perfect.
+Moreover, for the general imperfect channel setup, a DQN policy is proposed.
+Simulation experiments showed that the derived policies outperform the AoI-optimal policy and an opportunistic baseline policy almost in all circumstances.
+Additionally, they showed the source dynamic has a significant impact on the performance.